howardbaik/mastering-shiny-book-exercises-solutions-book/_book/01-first-app.md

 shinyApp(ui, server)
 ```

-- What's new is the additional calculations where 5 and 10 were added to the product and the outputs rendered as text.
+- What's new is the additional calculation where 5 and 10 were added to the product and the outputs rendered as text.

 5.